Best Robotic Lawn Mower Reviews – Top 5 Sharpest List for May. 2017

 In Groom+Styles’ rankings, we’ll focus on the value of the mowers that we list – some will handle only small lawns, others will tackle medium-sized to larger ones, but in the review teams opinion each is worthy of their spot on our compilation of the top 5 best robot lawn mowers.

-One important note: if you shop on Amazon for these products you may find that there are very few reviews available because they’re relatively new (and probably on the expensive side).
+If you shop on Amazon for these products you may find that there are very few reviews available because they’re relatively new (and probably on the expensive side).
 Therefore, Groom+Style has found that, on the whole, Amazon reviews don’t tell the “real story” on robot mowers because of the small sample size.
 Feel free to change this trend by buying from Amazon and leaving your feedback.

 1. LawnBott LB75DX Robotic Mower